 FACT: Choose Water for Healthier Smile

-- Soda and citrus drink overuse can be caustic to tooth enamel.
+- Overuse of soda and citrus drinks can be caustic to tooth enamel.
 The average American drinks more than 53 gallons of soft drinks each year, more than any other beverage including milk, beer, coffee or water.
 Phosphoric acid in soda and citric acid in citrus drinks can cause tooth enamel corrosion and the sugar can cause cavities.
-In addition to choosing water over sugary soft drinks and juices, you can’t brush after meals, rinsing with water after eating helps cleanse the teeth and tongue.
+In addition to choosing water over sugary soft drinks and juices, if you can’t brush after meals, rinsing with water after eating helps cleanse the teeth and tongue.

 10 Foods That Are Good for Your Smile & Your Body